networkimprov/mnm/README.md

 A client may simultaneously contact multiple TMTP servers.
 After the client completes a login or register request, either side may contact the other.

-0. Headers precede every message
+Each message starts with a header, wherein four hex digits give the size of a JSON metadata object, which may be followed by arbitrary format 8-bit data:
 `001f{ ... <,"dataLen":uint> }dataLen 8-bit bytes of data`
-Four hex digits give the size of the following JSON metadata, which may be followed by arbitrary format 8-bit data.
-Headers shall be encrypted with public keys for transmission.

-_todo: protocol version request/response_
+0. Protocol gives latest protocol version understood by client
+`in progress`

 1. Register creates a user and client queue
 _todo: receive-only accounts which cannot ping or post_